-Tele-emergency medicine connects providers at a central hub emergency department to providers and patients at spoke (often small, remote, or rural) hospitals through video or similar telehealth technology.
+Tele-emergency medicine connects providers and patients at spoke hospitals (often small, remote, or rural) with providers at a central hub emergency department through video or similar telehealth technology.

 Tele-emergency typically involves a provider at a spoke hospital connecting with a provider at a hub hospital.
 The spoke provider interacts with patients, manages the video technology, shares vitals, and executes hands-on procedures.
 The hub provider may consult on a diagnosis, provide a second opinion, or guide the spoke provider through a complicated procedure.

 Benefits of tele-emergency services:

 - Build confidence by ensuring patients get the best care.

 - Deliver care closer to patients’ homes.